MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Resolution 2**:

 Configure **Log on as a service** for the gMSA accounts, when the user rights assignment policy **Log on as a service** is configured on the affected domain controller.
+For more information, see [Verify that the gMSA account has the required rights (if needed)](directory-service-accounts.md#verify-that-the-gmsa-account-has-the-required-rights-if-needed).

 ### Cause 3